 Caring for your skin is important when you have lymphoedema.
-You can do several things to protect it, and there are ways to reduce your risk of infection.
+You can do several things to protect it.

 Why you need to care for your skin

-When you have lymphoedema you need to look after your skin because any injury or infection can make the swelling worse.
+When you have lymphoedema, you need to look after your skin.
+Any injury or infection can make the swelling worse.

 This is because injury or infection can cause more damage to the lymphatic system in the area.

-People with skin conditions such as eczema or psoriasis might need to see a doctor who specialises in skin conditions (a dermatologist).
+You may need to see a doctor who specialises in skin conditions (a dermatologist) if you have eczema or psoriasis.
 Any skin breaks can make you more likely to get an infection.
 Keeping your skin healthy, unbroken and well moisturised helps to prevent this.

 Looking after your skin

-- Keep your skin clean and dry – use a soap substitute such as aqueous cream, Oilatum or Neutrogena soap bars or an E45 wash
+- Keep your skin clean and dry – cleanse daily using a soap substitute such as aqueous cream, Oilatum or Neutrogena soap bars or an E45 wash.